Ankit8125/Heart-Disease-Prediction/README.md

 - Scikit-learn

 ## Exploratory Data Analysis (EDA)
-The notebook explores the following aspects of the data:
+The following steps were taken to analyze the data:
-- Data distribution and missing values.
+- **Data Cleaning**: Identified and handled missing values appropriately.
-- Relationships between features and the target variable.
-- Visualizations to better understand the dataset using matplotlib and seaborn.
+- **Visualization**: Explored data distributions, relationships between features, and correlations using Matplotlib and Seaborn.
+- **Feature Analysis**: Investigated how key features (like age, chest pain type, and cholesterol) impact heart disease occurrence.

 ## Modeling
-The following machine learning algorithms are used:
+The following machine learning algorithms were implemented:
-- Logistic Regression <br>
+- **Logistic Regression**
-- K-Nearest Neighbors (KNN) <br>
+- **K-Nearest Neighbors (KNN)**
-- Random Forest Classifier <br><br>
+- **Random Forest Classifier**
-Model hyperparameters are tuned using RandomizedSearchCV and GridSearchCV to find the optimal configuration.
+Hyperparameters for these models were optimized using **RandomizedSearchCV** and **GridSearchCV** to improve accuracy.

 ## Evaluation
-Model performance is evaluated based on:
-- Confusion Matrix, Precision, Recall, F1-Score.
-ROC Curve
+Model performance was assessed using the following metrics:
+- **Confusion Matrix**: To analyze model predictions versus actual outcomes.
+- **Precision, Recall, F1-Score**: To understand the balance between false positives and negatives.
+- **ROC Curve**: To visualize the model’s ability to distinguish between classes.
-- The final model achieved an accuracy of 81.96%.
+The final model achieved an accuracy of **81.96%**, making it a reliable predictor of heart disease based on the provided features.